-Updated on August 27th, 2021 by Nikolaos Sismanis
+Updated on July 3rd, 2022 by Nikolaos Sismanis

-The company was founded by Norwegian-born Andreas Halverson who became a billionaire growing the fund since its inception in 1999.
+The company was founded by Norwegian-born Andreas Halverson, who became a billionaire growing the fund since its inception in 1999.
 Andreas still manages the fund as of today, with the majority of the funds being allocated in standard individual equities.

 Note: 13F filing performance is different than fund performance.
 See how we calculate 13F filing performance here.

 You can download an Excel spreadsheet (with metrics that matter) of Viking Global Investors by clicking on the link below:

 Keep reading this article to learn more about Viking Global Investors.